aven-arlington/aven-arlington.github.io/_projects/rpi_stock_checker_pt1.md

 ```

 Executing the program results in the the output which in turn matches the live website.
-That means we now have feed data to work with.
+That means I now have feed data to work with.
 ```cmd
 PS C:\rpi-stock-checker> cargo run
    Compiling rpi-stock-checker v0.1.0 (C:\rpi-stock-checker)